 How were the Critical Tool Kits developed?

-In June 2012 artists, therapists, academics, service users, service providers, funders and commissioners attended focus groups on the key themes.
+In June 2012 artists, therapists, academics, service users, service providers, funders and commissioners attended focus groups on each of the themes.
 The focus groups were carefully curated to include a broad range of angles and experience.
-Participants contributed a mix of tasks, quotes and further reading suggestions to the focus groups, which subsequently formed the basis of each tool kit.
+Participants contributed a mix of tasks, quotes and further reading suggestions to the focus groups, which formed the basis of each kit.